IN THIS ARTICLE

 When things go wrong

 If cells are deprived of oxygen, instead of using aerobic (with oxygen) metabolism to function, the cells use the anaerobic (without oxygen) pathway to produce energy.
-Unfortunately, lactic acid is formed as a by product of anaerobic metabolism.
-This acid changes the acid-base balance in the blood, making it more acidic, and this leads to situation in which cells begin to leak toxic chemicals into the bloodstream, causing blood vessel walls to become damaged.
+Unfortunately, lactic acid is formed as a by-product of anaerobic metabolism.
+This acid changes the acid-base balance in the blood, making it more acidic, and can lead to a situation in which cells begin to leak toxic chemicals into the bloodstream, causing blood vessel walls to become damaged.
 The anaerobic process ultimately leads to the death of the cell.
-If enough cells die, organs start to fail, and the body starts to fail and death occurs.
+If enough cells die, organs start to fail, and the body starts to fail and, eventually, death occurs.

 Think of the cardiovascular system of the body as similar to the oil pump in your car.
 For efficient functioning, the electrical pump needs to work to pump the oil, there needs to be enough oil, and the oil lines need to be intact.
 If any of these components fail, oil pressure falls and the engine may be damaged.
-In the body, if the heart, blood vessels, or bloodstream (circulation) fail, then the body fails.
+In the body, if the heart, blood vessels, or bloodstream (circulation) fail, then eventually, death occurs.

 Where things go wrong